-- Long-term symptoms include anxiety, fear or post-traumatic stress disorder, etc…
+- Long-term symptoms include anxiety, fear and post-traumatic stress disorder, etc

 - Those who experienced sexual abuse as children are more likely to be sexually abused again later in life, abuse drugs or alcohol, experience an eating disorder, and have difficulty enjoying or engaging in intimate contact as an adult.

-Sexual abuse and sexual assault are umbrella terms used to refer to a number of sexual crimes.
+Sexual abuse and sexual assault are terms that refer to varying sexual crimes.
 These crimes include:

-- Rape: Forced sexual contact with someone who does not or cannot consent.
-Forcing sex upon someone who does not want it, who is intoxicated, unconscious or who is not legally old enough to give consent all constitute rape.
+- Rape: Forced sexual contact with someone who does not want it, who is intoxicated, unconscious or who is not legally old enough to give consent all constitute rape.

-- Incest: Incest describes sexual contact between family members.
-The majority of all reported incest occurs as child abuse.
-Over a third of American sexual assault survivors under the age of 18 are abused by a family member.
+- Incest: Most incest occurs as child abuse.
+Over a third of minors who are sexually assaulted are abused by a family member.

 Mental Health Issues Resulting from Sexual Assault

-Sexual abuse can teach victims that their bodies are not really their own.
-Survivors of abuse can become stuck in lifelong patterns of flight, fight or freeze that reenacts the original trauma.
-Victims often report feelings such as shame, helplessness, terror, depression, and guilt, and many turn their feelings of anger and rage onto themselves, (self blame).
+Sexual abuse can result in victims believing that their bodies are not really their own.
+Survivors can experience lifelong patterns of flight, fight or freeze that reenacts the sexual trauma.
+Sexual abuse victims often experience feelings of shame, helplessness, terror, depression, and guilt.
+Many turn their feelings of anger and rage onto themselves (self blame).